-When the doors are locked and the remote key is within 1 m (3 ft) of the door handle, pressing the lock/unlock button on the driver door handle will unlock the driver door.
-When the driver door is unlocked using the lock/unlock button, and the lock/ unlock button is press again with five seconds, all passenger doors will unlock.
+When the doors are locked and the remote key is within 1 m (3 ft) of the door handle, pressing the door handle button on the driver door handle will unlock the driver door.
+If the door handle button is pressed again within five seconds, all passenger doors will unlock.